Insider Selling: Exco Technologies Limited (TSE:XTC) Senior Officer Sells 5,000 Shares of Stock

-Exco Technologies Limited (TSE:XTC – Get Free Report) Senior Officer Paul Riganelli sold 5,000 shares of the stock in a transaction on Friday, May 10th.
-The shares were sold at an average price of C$7.80, for a total value of C$39,000.00.
+Exco Technologies Limited (TSE:XTC – Get Free Report) Senior Officer Paul Riganelli sold 5,000 shares of Exco Technologies stock in a transaction dated Wednesday, May 15th.
+The stock was sold at an average price of C$7.90, for a total value of C$39,500.00.

 Analyst Upgrades and Downgrades